 Wash your hair properly

-Men often neglect shampoo and conditioner, but they’re essential grooming products for balancing the production of sebum oil, which causes greasy hair.
+Using the right shampoo and conditioner for your hair is essential for balancing the production of sebum oil, which causes greasy hair.
 Every man needs a bespoke regime when it comes to shampoos and conditioners, as sebum oil is produced at different speeds depending on the person.
 Washing your hair with each product on a daily basis should be sufficient.
 You don’t want greasy hair on your wedding day.

 Book yourself in for a wet shave

 Head down to your barbershop with your groomsmen for a traditional wet shave before your wedding day – the hot towels will help your complexion, while a traditional cut-throat razor promises to offer a close shave that’s very hard to achieve with cartridge razors at home.
 Make sure your barber uses a post-shave balm to soothe the skin and reduce redness and irritation too.

 Deal with excess hairs

 Ask your barber to trim your nose hair, pluck or thread your eyebrows, and sort out your sprouting ears.
 These grooming procedures are common practice for barbers – there’s no shame in asking.
 This is man-scaping 1.01.